ctolon/PythonInterfaceOOP/doc/8_TroubleshootingTreeNotFound.md

 4. **--add_weakdecay_ind**: Converts V0 and cascade version 000 to 001
    * If you get error like this, you should added it in your workflow
    * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2v0_001" from "Datas/AO2D.root".
 Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`
+5. **--add_col_conv**: conversion O2collision from o2collision_001
+   * If you get error like this, you should added it in your workflow
+   * `[ERROR] Exception caught: Couldn't get TTree "DF_2273815821432448/O2collision_001" from "Datas/AO2D.root".
+Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`

 ## --add_track_prop